OCLC-Developer-Network/oclc-auth-php/README.md

 2) Download the files from the src directory in GitHub.

 3) Load the classes in your project.
-This can be done via an require statement or via an autoloader.
+This is best done via an autoloader.
 The library uses the PSR-0 standard for auto-loading.
 If you use Composer for your project you can load the library by listing it in the autoload section of your Composer JSON File.
-Symfony's autoloader class will work.
+Symfony's autoloader class will work as well.
+Example:

 ```php
 require_once '/PATH_TO_SYMFONY/Symfony/Component/ClassLoader/UniversalClassLoader.php';